clojure-emacs/cider/doc/debugging.md

 <kbd>t</kbd> | Trace.
 Continue, printing expressions and their values.
 <kbd>q</kbd> | Quit execution

-In addition, all the usual evaluation commands (such as <kbd>C-x C-e</kbd> or
-<kbd>C-c M-:</kbd>) will use the current lexical context (local variables) while
-the debugger is active.
+Additionally, all the usual evaluation commands such as <kbd>C-x C-e</kbd> or <kbd>C-c M-:</kbd> will be scoped to the current lexical context while the debugger is active, allowing you to access local variables.

-## Command Details
+## Stepping Command Details

-Here are some more details about what each of the above commands does.

-### Stepping Commands

 These commands continue execution until reaching a breakpoint.

-In the cider debugger, the term "breakpoint" refers to a place where the debugger can halt execution and display the value of an expression.
-You can set a single breakpoint with `#break`, or set breakpoints throughout a form with `#dbg` (or by evaluating with `C-u C-M-x`).
-Not every form is wrapped in a breakpoint; the debugger tries to avoid setting breakpoints on expressions that would not be interesting to stop at, such as constants.
-For example, there would not be much point in stopping execution at a literal number 23 in your code and showing that its value is 23 - you already know that.

 - **next**: Steps to the next breakpoint
 - **in**: Steps in to the function about to be called.
 If the next breakpoint is not around a function call, does the same as `next`.
-Note that not all functions can be stepped in to - only normal functions stored in vars, for which cider can find the source.
+Note that not all functions can be stepped in to - only normal functions stored in vars, for which CIDER can find the source.
 You cannot currently step in to multimethods, protocol functions, or functions in clojure.core (although multimethods and protocols can be instrumented manually).
 - **out**: Steps to the next breakpoint that is outside of the current sexp.